Is the COVID-19 Vaccine Vegan?

 Remember, your health comes first!

 It's important to remember that the COVID-19 vaccines will play a critical role in managing the pandemic and saving lives.
-At VeganMed we believe that your health should always come first.
+At VeganMed, we believe that your health should always come first.
 After all, how can we continue to advocate for animal welfare if we are not fit and healthy ourselves?
 To this end, we stand behind the philosophy that veganism should be embraced as far as practically possible.
-A decision to avoid taking a medication or vaccine can be dangerous and all medical decisions should be made after seeking the guidance of your doctor.
+A decision to avoid taking a medication or vaccine can be dangerous and all medical decisions should be made after consulting with your doctor.

 Frequently Asked Questions